savonet/book/audio.md

 ### Soundcard output

 The first basic output is the soundcard.
-As we have already seen many times, the `output` operator should select for us a decent soundcard output.
+As we have already seen many times, the `output`\indexop{output} operator should select for us a decent soundcard output.
 You can also use various output operators, depending on the library you want to use to communicate with the soundcard `output.pulseaudio`, `output.alsa`, `output.portaudio` and `output.ao`.
 The first two are generally a good choice.

 ### Dummy output

-Liquidsoap also features an output called `output.dummy` which allows streaming to... nowhere!
+Liquidsoap also features an output called `output.dummy`\indexop{output.dummy} which allows streaming to... nowhere!
 It can still be useful to animate source: without an output a source does not produce a stream.
 As an illustration, suppose that we want to log the metadata (say, the title and artist) of a stream without listening to